chuckstack/chuckstack.github.io/src-ls/stack-faq.md

 See [superclerk](./terminology.html#superclerk).

+## Saving Heartbeats

+What does this mean?
+We have a precious few moments on this Earth.
+We will do everything in our power to preserve your time so that you may spend your remaining "heartbeats" on something that really matters to you.

 ## What is the current status of chuck-stack?

 The short answer is: We have been deploying the chuck-stack for more that 10 years.
 Some parts of the stack are in early alpha.
 Other parts reached production 15 years ago.
 Here is a more detailed answer: